 Your financial need is the difference between the cost of attendance and your expected family contribution, which determines the maximum amount of need-based assistance you can receive from federal, state, university, and outside agency sources.
 LMU is not able to meet 100% of every student's need.

 Your Financial Aid Award

 LMU will, within federal, state, and university regulations, award you the maximum amount available from each funding source, without exceeding financial need.
-For university funds, priority funding is given to those applicants who meet the financial aid priority funding deadlines.

 Federal funds are awarded based on the result of the federal formula and the availability of campus-based federal funds.